Archbishopric of Riga: History

-Archbishops of Riga

 The archbishops of Riga were also the secular rulers of Riga until 1561 when during the Reformation the territory converted from Catholicism to Lutheranism and all church territories were secularized.
 The see was restored as a diocese of the Catholic Church in 1918 and raised into an archdiocese in 1923.

 Bishops and Archbishops of Riga

 A new Bishopric of Livonia was established in Latgalia in 1621 during the Inflanty Voivodeship of the Polish–Lithuanian Commonwealth.

 Coinage

 The Archbishops of Riga were innovators in the field of minting currency, reviving techniques abandoned since the collapse of Rome.
 The names of individual archbishops after 1418, as well as the years of their respective reigns, are stamped on Livonian pennies excavated at archaeological sites.
 In many cases, this is the only biographical data available.
 No Livonian pennies before 1418 have been found.